5.4.10 Vision Voice Box

-This section introduces how to experience the full pipeline of ASR + VLM/LLM + TTS on the RDK platform.
+This section describes how to experience the full ASR + VLM/LLM + TTS pipeline on the RDK platform.

 Code repository: (https://github.com/D-Robotics/hobot_llamacpp.git)